 The Feng Shui of Reviewing

-It is ironic that, in a day when so many people would rather talk then listen, so few people review Fictionpress stories yet still clamor to hear commentary on their own work.
+It is ironic that, in a day when so many people would rather talk then listen, seemingly few people are willing to review Fictionpress stories, yet everyone clamors to hear commentary on their own work.
 However, this problem does stem from the state of the day: in order to put your two cents in about a story, you first have to sit still and read through the story!
 Thus, many people review sporadically, half-heartedly, or not at all.

 In this essay I will state why you should review, some guidelines to keep in mind while reviewing, how to respond and attract reviews, and a section in which I respond to common responses to reviews (a re-review I suppose you might call it).